FLock

 1. Navigate to the Validator tab on the Stake page

-3. Click Claim FML
+3. Click Claim FLOCK

 Once you’ve approved the transaction in your web3 wallet you will see a dialogue box confirming your claim.